Page blurb here

 NEXT STEPS:

-• Check out the composition of other districts’ leadership team in the Member Profiles page
+• Check out the composition of other districts’ leadership team in the Member Profiles page – you can find this information by clicking on the district name in the table.

 Joe Sutorius — East Irondequoit, Former Chief Information Officer